On average across the year,

 Yes, Democratic Republic of the Congo is further south than the U.S. Virgin Islands.
 The midpoint of Democratic Republic of the Congo is further south by approximately 1,546 miles (2,488km).

-Yes, Democratic Republic of the Congo is bigger than U.S. Virgin Islands.
+Is Democratic Republic of the Congo bigger than the U.S. Virgin Islands?

 That makes Democratic Republic of the Congo 6,515 times bigger than U.S. Virgin Islands.

-No, Democratic Republic of the Congo is not smaller than U.S. Virgin Islands.
+Is Democratic Republic of the Congo smaller than the U.S. Virgin Islands?

 That makes Democratic Republic of the Congo 6,515 times bigger than U.S. Virgin Islands.